 "It is an official certification of residency in the Kingdom of Weichsel, personally signed by the Department Chief of Immigration from the Ministry of the Interior.
 As long as you abide by our laws, this residency will turn into lawful citizenship after ten years of either living within Weichsel's domains or serving the interests of Weichsel on foreign soil, which will certainly be the case when you're with me."

-Residency... it's been only... twenty-two days since I came to this world!
+Residency... it's been only... a month since I came to this world!

 Kaede had never applied for citizenship herself.
 But even she knew that such changes in status usually took years, months at the very least.
 She had already resigned herself for being completely without rights and reliant upon his protection for the foreseeable future...

 "The process normally takes at least two years.
 But since high government positions are mostly filled by military officers who retired into the reserves, my family has plenty of contacts within the ministries..."

 Pascal was totally unabashed.
 To him, using back-doors for personal affairs like this was his right:

 "Some bribery also paved the way, of course.
 But I saw how shocked you were over this when the headmaster first mentioned it.
 Given that particular worry, expediency became an urgent need."